 Direct Ship Program Presidential Dollar Rolls

-With the intention of removing barriers to circulation, the United States Mint introduced the Circulating $1 Coin Direct Ship Program.
-Through this program, individuals and businesses could order quantities of $250 worth of Presidential Dollars or Native American Dollars directly from the US Mint at face value with no charge for shipping and handling.
+With the intention of removing barriers to circulation, the United States Mint introduced the Circulating $1 Coin Direct Ship Program (Buy on eBay).
+Through this program, individuals and businesses could order quantities of $250 worth of Presidential Dollars or Native American Dollars directly from the U.S. Mint at face value with no charge for shipping and handling.
 Typically, circulating $1 coins are distributed through the Federal Reserve Banks in $1,000 boxes or $2,000 bags.

 This program received some unwanted publicity, when the mainstream media started reporting about how frequent fliers were taking advantage of the program.
 Some individuals ordered massive quantities of coins at face value, earning valuable rewards and miles, and then deposited the coins into a bank account.
 One person claimed to have purchased $800,000 worth of coins through the program.

 Following these reports, the U.S. Mint cut off some of the abusers of the program, introduced ordering limitations, and made customers agree that they would comply with the intended purpose of the program and not immediately deposit the coins into a bank account.
 Eventually the offering would be canceled altogether.